EverQuest: Release

-Growth and sequels
+Growth And Sequels

 The first four expansions were released in traditional physical boxes at roughly one-year intervals.
 These were highly ambitious and offered huge new landmasses, new playable races and new classes.
 The expansion Shadows of Luclin (2001) gave a significant facelift to player character models, bringing the dated 1999 graphics up to modern standards.
 However, non-player characters which do not correspond to any playable race-gender-class combination (such as vendors) were not updated, leading to the coexistence of 1999-era and 2001-era graphics in many locations.
 The expansion Planes of Power (2002) introduced The Plane of Knowledge, a hub zone from which players could quickly teleport to many other destinations.
 This made the pre-existing roads and ships largely redundant, and long-distance overland travel is now virtually unheard of.

 EverQuest made a push to enter the European market in 2002 with the New Dawn promotional campaign, which not only established local servers in Germany, France and Great Britain but also offered localized versions of the game in German and French to accommodate players who prefer those languages to English.
 In the following year the game also moved beyond the PC market with a Mac OS X version.

 In 2003 experiments began with digital distribution of expansions, starting with the Legacy of Ykesha.
-From this point on expansions would be less ambitious in scope than the original four, but on the other hand the production rate increased to two expansions a year instead of one.
+From this point on expansions would be less ambitious in scope than the original four, but the production rate increased to two expansions a year instead of one.

-This year the franchise also ventured into the console market with EverQuest Online Adventures, released for Sony's internet-capable PlayStation 2.
+In the same year the franchise also ventured into the console market with EverQuest Online Adventures, released for Sony's internet-capable PlayStation 2.
 It was the second MMORPG for this console, after Final Fantasy XI.
 Story-wise it was a prequel, with the events taking place 500 years before the original EverQuest.
 Other spin-off projects were the PC strategy game Lords of EverQuest (2003) and the co-op Champions of Norrath (2004) for the PlayStation 2.